Azure/ai-hub/docs/responsibleai.md

 * Semantic Kernel: Semantic Kernel is a platform that allows developers to create, manage, and share semantic data for LLMs.
 It also supports prompt engineering for LLMs, by providing features such as data ingestion, data cleaning, data annotation, data augmentation, data validation, data querying, data visualization, and data export.
 Semantic Kernel also allows developers to access and use LLMs from Azure OpenAI, as well as other platforms and providers.
 * LangChain: LangChain is a platform that allows developers to create, manage, and share natural language data for LLMs.
 It also supports prompt engineering for LLMs, by providing features such as data collection, data annotation, data verification, data distribution, data monetization, and data governance.
 LangChain also allows developers to access and use LLMs from Azure OpenAI, as well as other platforms and providers.

-### How to Monitor and Evaluate the Performance of Large Language Models in Production?
+### How to monitor and evaluate the performance of Large Language Models in production?

 Monitoring and evaluating the performance of LLMs in production is an essential step to ensure the quality, reliability, and safety of the AI applications.
 It can also help to identify and address any issues, gaps, or opportunities for improvement.
 To monitor and evaluate the performance of LLMs in production, it is recommended to use the following tools and methods: